Does your internal part library contain duplicate or obsolete parts?

 Like the bike shop, your company may not be providing the tools your team needs to effectively do their job, leaving them with minimal master data and nominal on-standard naming conventions.
-This keeps them from accessing essential information from the system.
-Unfortunately, not many companies have clean master data to begin with.
+This keeps them from accessing essential information in the system.
+Unfortunately, many companies don’t have clean master data to begin with.

-Having a cluttered parts library, operating without current data and in a multi CAD environment increases the chances of inaccuracies in design and even causes a dramatic increase in part counts.
+Having a cluttered parts library, operating without current data, and operating in a multi-CAD environment increases the chances of inaccuracies in design and even causes a dramatic increase in part counts.
 And matters only become worse as new engineers join the team and unknowingly add redundant components.
 All of this creates a snowball effect where obsolete parts are rarely reviewed or removed from the system.

 The importance of clean master data cannot be understated

-Having a clean parts library that doesn’t allow duplication of data makes finding the correct parts fast and easy, reducing your engineers’ administrative duties, and:
+Having a clean parts library that doesn’t allow data duplication makes finding the correct parts fast and easy, reduces your engineers’ administrative duties, and: